World DesignPro Guide

 Phase 2: Geography & Environment

-Geography is not just backdrop — it shapes everything: trade routes, cultural rivalries, survival challenges, and even character psychology.
-A coastal city breeds sailors and merchants; a mountain fortress breeds isolationists and warriors.
+Geography is not just backdrop.
+This is a hill we will die on.
+Where your people live shapes everything about how they live: trade routes, cultural rivalries, survival challenges, even personality.
+A coastal city breeds sailors and merchants.
+A mountain fortress breeds isolationists and warriors.
+Get the geography right and your culture practically writes itself.

 • Physical Layout: Map your key locations.
-You don't need a Tolkien-quality map — even a rough sketch prevents plot-breaking geography mistakes ("Wait, they walked from the desert to the frozen north in three days?")
+And before you panic — no, you don't need a Tolkien-quality map.
+Even a rough sketch on a napkin prevents plot-breaking geography mistakes. ("Wait, they walked from the desert to the frozen north in three days?"
+Yeah, we've seen that in manuscripts.
+Don't let it be yours.)

 • Climate & Weather: How do seasons, extreme weather, or planetary conditions affect daily life?
-Frank Herbert's Dune is defined by water scarcity — it shapes culture, warfare, religion, and politics
+Frank Herbert's Dune is the masterclass here — water scarcity shapes everything: culture, warfare, religion, politics.
+One environmental constraint, and an entire world unfolds from it

-• Natural Resources: What is scarce?
-What is abundant?
+• Natural Resources: What's scarce?
+What's abundant?
 Scarcity creates conflict.
 Abundance creates power structures.
-If one kingdom controls the only source of healing crystals, that is an instant geopolitical conflict engine
+If one kingdom controls the only source of healing crystals, congratulations — you've got an instant geopolitical conflict engine without having to manufacture drama

 • Flora & Fauna: Unique ecosystems make worlds feel alive.
 Consider how creatures impact travel, food, danger, and economy.
-In Avatar, the fauna is the transportation system
+In Avatar, the fauna is the transportation system.
+That's worldbuilding doing double duty

 Reference: The Institute for Writers, "Worldbuilding Checklist for Fantasy & Sci-Fi."
 Also: N.K.
 Jemisin's worldbuilding lectures at writing workshops emphasize geography as character.